StiTof123/Update.sh/README.md

 # Update.sh
-A test program... so that I can learn Git and Github
+A test program... so that I can learn Git and Github br
+Stian